Updated: Apr 19

 So how exactly does it work?

 Before we go into detail about our process, we first need to differentiate between our two client types; B2B and B2C.
-I won’t go into full detail here (if you’d like to learn more we'll have another post about this subject as a whole), but understanding this simple difference is crucial to our operations, as well as marketing in general.
+I won’t go into full detail here (if you’d like to learn more we'll have another post about this subject as a whole), but understanding this difference and how it relates to marketing strategy is crucial.
 B2B stands for Business-to-Business, meaning marketing one business's products to another business, while B2C stands for Business-to-Consumer, meaning to market a product or service to the end consumer.
 Additionally, we get clients with varying levels of pre-existing knowledge on data.
-A client either already has data, knows its value, and has come to us for just the marketing implementation, or does not have data, thus wanting us to both obtain the data as well as do the marketing implementation.
-On rare occasions, we get clients that don’t know anything about how data can help them, and we walk them through everything we do on a data consulting call.
+A client either already has data, knows its value, and has come to us for the marketing implementation, or does not have data and wants us to obtain the data then implement it into a strategy.
+On rare occasions, we get clients that don’t know anything about how data can help them, and we walk them through everything we do on a consulting call.

-Because of this large discrepancy in data knowledge among clients, our data-driven strategies are developed for each specific client depending on where they fall in the above constraints.
-For example, let's say you’re a B2B company looking to sell a SaaS product to other businesses and have come to us without any data.
-At first glance, this would be a nightmare for almost any social marketing company to tackle, but B2B scenarios like this work well with our data-driven strategy since we work closely with big data.
-This means that we can obtain legal, opt-in data for just about any scenario with ease.
-In this case, we would most likely go to a data warehouse and obtain a list of pre-screened business owners, thus having access to their contact information such as email and phone numbers.
-And keep in mind, this is not the information of employees, rather the actual decision makers for these businesses.
-We would then proceed to narrow down the list in the pre-marketing, analytical phase of the strategy to increase the likelihood of a conversion, which is by far the most important step for any B2B client (and no, I can’t tell you what goes on behind the scenes, as I’m sure you can understand why).
-We then upload this completed list into the social media platform of choosing, implement the specific marketing strategy developed for the consumer list, and finally begin running a targeted campaign to these individuals.
+Due to the fundamental differences between B2B and B2C, as well as the various routes to explore through our data means, our marketing approach is always unique.
+For example, let's say you’re a B2B company looking to sell a SaaS (software as a service) product to other businesses, and have come to us without any data.
+At first glance, this would be a nightmare for almost any social marketing company to tackle, but B2B scenarios like this lend themselves well to our data-driven strategy.
+First, we would obtain legal, opt-in data from a data warehouse containing pre-screened business owners, which includes contact information such as email and phone numbers.
+Keep in mind, this is not the information of employees, rather the actual decision makers for these businesses.
+We would then proceed to narrow down the list in the pre-marketing, analytical phase of the strategy to increase the likelihood of a conversion, which is the most important step for any B2B client (and no, I can’t tell you what goes on behind the scenes, as I’m sure you can understand why).
+We then upload this completed list into the social media platform of choosing, implement the specific marketing strategy developed for the consumer list, and begin running a targeted campaign to these individuals.
 This part also requires good content for advertising, but that's a separate matter.

 I hope I’ve been able to shed some light on the benefits of data marketing.
 My goal here was to highlight the data aspect of our service, but without a well thought out marketing strategy, having data may not be worth your time.
 This is why we created Grove Analytics, which can tie together quality data analytics and strategic marketing strategy into one, easy to work with agency.
 We look forward to working with clients in every industry possible and take on the challenge of effectively and efficiently marketing your product or service.